 When you need emergency transportation to a Medicare-approved hospital, critical access hospital, or skilled nursing facility for medically necessary services, Medicare Part B covers your ambulance transportation.
 Additionally, in some instances, Medicare will cover a portion of air transportation to an appropriate medical facility.
 There are specific criteria to determine if Medicare will help pay for air transport.
 One of them is if the location you are in can’t be reached by a vehicle.
 In that case, air transportation would be a covered service.
 Also, traffic and obstacles that prevent you from getting timely care could be a reason to send an air ambulance and for Medicare to pay for it.2Medicare.gov, “Ambulance services“, Accessed November 11, 2021

-Interestingly, Medicare Part A is hospital coverage for Medicare beneficiaries.
-It covers inpatient care in hospitals and skilled nursing facilities.
-It also covers limited home healthcare services and hospice care. does not provide coverage for ambulance transportation.
-While Part A does cover Inpatient care refers to care provided in a hospital or other inpatient facility.
-Inpatients are admitted and stay at least one night depending on their condition. services such as hospitalization, you are not considered an inpatient until you are actually admitted into the facility’s care.
+Interestingly, Medicare Part A does not provide coverage for ambulance transportation.
+While Part A does cover inpatient care services such as hospitalization, you are not considered an inpatient until you are actually admitted into the facility’s care.
 Therefore, transportation services leading up to that hospital admittance would be covered by Part B.2Medicare.gov, “Ambulance services“, Accessed November 11, 2021

-Medicare Advantage plans, also known as Medicare Part C is Medicare's private health plan option.
-Also known as Medicare Advantage, Medicare Part C plans are a type of Medicare health plan offered by companies that contract with Medicare to provide all..., must provide coverage for the same services that Medicare Part A and Part B cover.
+Medicare Advantage plans, also known as Medicare Part C, must provide coverage for the same services that Medicare Part A and Part B cover.
 This means that Medicare Advantage plans will cover ambulance transportation in a medical emergency to the nearest appropriate medical facility that is needed.
 Your Medicare Advantage plan cannot force you to receive emergency care in a plan-approved facility.
-However, the Out-of-Pocket Costs for Medicare are the remaining costs that are not covered by the beneficiary's health insurance plan.
-These costs can come from the beneficiary's monthly premiums, deductibles, coinsurance, and copayments. for ambulance transportation with a Medicare Advantage plan may be different than those with Original Medicare is private fee-for-service health insurance for people on Medicare.
-It has two parts.
-Part A is hospital coverage.
-Part B is medical coverage..
+However, the out-of-pocket costs for ambulance transportation with a Medicare Advantage plan may be different than those with Original Medicare.
 3Medicare.gov, “How do Medicare Advantage Plans work?“, Accessed November 10, 2021

 People with Original Medicare can purchase additional insurance, called Medigap, to help cover their Medicare out-of-pocket costs.
 Medicare supplement insurance, as it is also known, is available through private insurance companies.
 A Medigap policy will cover some or all of the out-of-pocket costs associated with Medicare-approved ambulance services.
 These costs include:4Medicare.gov, “What’s Medicare Supplement Insurance (Medigap)?“, Accessed November 12, 2021